-Money Magazine ranked St. Mary’s University the best university in San Antonio, fourth in Texas and 52nd of 705 nationally in its 2016 Best Colleges ranking.
+Money magazine ranked St. Mary’s University the top Catholic university in the Southwest and No. 26 of all Catholic institutions in its 2019 Best Colleges ranking.
+The magazine also ranked St. Mary’s the second best university in San Antonio, seventh in Texas and No. 220 of 744 nationally.
 Schools were ranked based on quality of education, affordability and graduates’ job success.

 U.S. News & World Report

-In its Best Colleges ranking, StMU was 21st of 124 schools in the West for academic quality, especially student outcomes.
-St. Mary’s has been included in the list of top-tier regional universities for 23 consecutive years.
+In its Best Colleges ranking, St. Mary’s tied for 10th out of 92 universities for academic quality, especially student outcomes.
+St. Mary’s has been included in the list of top-tier regional universities for 28 consecutive years.

 The Brookings Institution gave St. Mary’s a score of 99 out of 100, making it the top university in San Antonio, second in Texas and 17th nationally for how well it prepares students for careers – ahead of Harvard, Notre Dame, Yale, Texas A&M and UT-Austin.
 Brookings uses government and private data to analyze college value-added, considering the economic success of graduates – incomes, occupations and loan repayment rates.

 The Association of Catholic Colleges and Universities found that Catholic institutions offer students a higher return on investment (ROI) just 10 years after degree completion than other private and liberal arts colleges, outpacing them by at least $15,000.
 Then, just five years later, Catholic colleges begin to increase their lead in ROI over all other types of institutions, including public colleges and universities.
 The Catholic edge becomes pronounced in the long term (40 years after degree completion), showing the highest median ROI among all types of higher education institutions — 16% higher than private nonprofit universities and 27% higher than public institutions.
 Read more in the ACCU newsletter, Update.